-Halloween is near, and although black cats are associated with the day, black cats still get a bad rap.
+Halloween is near (plus — today, October 27, is Black Cat Day and October is Black Cat Awareness Month), and although black cats are associated with the day, black cats still get a bad rap.
 Some people adopt black cats only to use them as props for Halloween costumes, and some shelters don’t adopt black cats for all of October.
 Abuse of black cats, sadly, is one of the real horrors of Halloween.

 English superstition says that giving a bride a black cat on her wedding day will bring her good luck in her marriage.
 It’s also thought that newlyweds with a black cat in their home will have a long, happy life together, and the black cat will ward off evil spirits.
 In much of the UK, the black of a cat is a lucky color.

 While I don’t necessarily condone giving cats as gifts, newlyweds or spouses-to-be should rejoice in sharing their home with a black kitty.

 If you’re a woman still looking for that special someone, Japanese superstition says a black cat will bring a single woman many good suitors.

 You might have seen the “Fortune Cats” or Maneki Neko that populate Japanese culture.
 Those little cat figurines with the raised paws are meant to draw good luck, wealth and prosperity to their owners.
 Often they are white, but Lucky Cats also come in black.